MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsMediaConnectivityPolicy.md

 ## SYNOPSIS

-This cmdlet retrieves all Teams media connectivity policy for current tenant.
+This cmdlet retrieves all Teams media connectivity policies for current tenant.

 ## SYNTAX